akshaykmanoj/spry/lib/courier/README.md

   - Calls `target.finalize()` at the end.

-This is the “engine block” of Courier: taps + transforms + target wired together in a standard way.
+This is the “engine block” of Courier: taps + transforms + target wired together in a standard way, independent of whether the tap/target are Singer-based, Airbyte-based, or Spry-native.

-3.8 Single-stream convenience helpers
+### Single-stream convenience helpers

 For simple or early use cases, Courier provides helpers for single-stream
 scenarios: